arstream/Network-Programming-with-Go/encoding/introduction.md

 Once upon a time there was EBCDIC and ASCII...
 Actually, it was never that simple and has just become more complex over time.
 There is light on the horizon, but some estimates are that it may be 50 years before we all live in the daylight on this!

-Early computers were developed in the english-speaking countries of the US, the UK and Australia.
+Early computers were developed in the English speaking countries of the US, the UK and Australia.
 As a result of this, assumptions were made about the language and character sets in use.
 Basically, the Latin alphabet was used, plus numerals, punctuation characters and a few others.
 These were then encoded into bytes using ASCII or EBCDIC.

 The character-handling mechanisms were based on this: text files and I/O consisted of a sequence of bytes, with each byte representing a single character.
 String comparison could be done by matching corresponding bytes; conversions from upper to lower case could be done by mapping individual bytes, and so on.